 Construction work is inherently risky, so you cannot prevent accident risks altogether.
 But implementing apt measures can help you minimise and manage them to a significant extent.
 Providing proper PPE to your workers gives you a good start.
 Further, you must have acceptable anchor points on the roof to connect tie-offs such as lifelines and lanyards.
 If you work on projects in Sydney, you can find experts for anchor point installation Sydney for this safety measure.
 You can even leave them as permanent harness points after the completion of the project.
 Many buildings require them to meet occupational health and safety obligations.
 Additionally, they are helpful for high-rise building maintenance and window cleaning.

 Although site security is not directly related to fall risks, it goes a long way in ensuring overall safety.
+Viking Rental can assist you when it comes to construction sites and high-risk areas since maintaining restricted site access is essential.
 Restricted site access does more than protect expensive equipment from damage or theft.
 It prevents unauthorised people from reaching high-risk areas at heights and leaving potential construction hazards open for workers.
 You can lock up the access to danger zones and have security guards monitor the site in and outside of work hours.
 Strict security protocols protect your business from liability and negligence if a mishap occurs due to a lack of monitoring.

 Fall accidents on construction sites do not always happen due to faulty designs or lack of safety installations.
 At times, human errors and lack of experience may lead to mishaps.
 You can minimise this risk by investing in safety training for your employees.
 Ensure every worker you bring on board has some experience with working on construction sites.
 Pick people with additional skills for working from high areas like roofs.
 Also, conduct regular training sessions to keep them vigilant and ready to deal with fall threats.
 Implementing a safe work method statement (SWMS) is a good option while working on a high-risk construction project.